Welcome!

 April 29, 2025 11:00 a.m. – 12:00 p.m.
 (MT) *Live Audio Streaming Only 1.0 Ethics credit Registration Fee: $55.00

-Course Description: TBD LIVE EVENT: Drafting Waivers of Conflicts of Interests (Live Audio Streaming) Drafting Waivers of Conflicts of Interests Sponsored by the Idaho Law Foundation, Inc. in partnership with Freestone and WebCredenza, Inc.
+Real-life examples of communication missteps and how to avoid them.
+LIVE EVENT: Drafting Waivers of Conflicts of Interests (Live Audio Streaming) Drafting Waivers of Conflicts of Interests Sponsored by the Idaho Law Foundation, Inc. in partnership with Freestone and WebCredenza, Inc.

 July 22, 2025 11:00 a.m. - 12:00 p.m.
 (MT) *Live Audio Stream Only 1.0 Ethics credit Registration Fee: $55.00